profsmith89/ctps/_sources/chap11.md

 In general, prioritizing our possible search moves is the job of a *heuristic function.* The heuristic we use, of course, might be wrong.
 For example, we might have to drive in a direction away from the goal to find the road that will get us to it.
 Heuristics don't guarantee that we'll do better, but good ones, on average, find a near-optimal solution more quickly than our two uninformed solutions.

 There are many heuristics in the domain of search.
 I asked you to imagine a common one (called *greedy*), which always takes the move from the frontier list with the best heuristic score.
-Another, which often provides more consistently good results, combines the cost of the path to the current point with the value of that point's heuristic (called *A\* search*).
+Another called *A\* search*, which often provides more consistently good results, combines the cost of the path to the current point (e.g., the number of steps taken to get there) with the value of that point's heuristic.
 Overall, there is a rich literature associated with search, and you are now prepared to dive into it to solve your own goal-directed search problems.

-\[Version 20240827\]
+\[Version 20240831\]

 [^fn1]: It didn't take many years of Google's existence before it realized that maps and mapping should an important part of its web services.
 As a fun look at the history of Google Maps and how middle-aged entrepreneurs working civilized hours launched what has become Maps, you might read [this short Medium article](https://medium.com/@lewgus/the-untold-story-about-the-founding-of-google-maps-e4a5430aec92).